-CEO Tim Tuttle argues companies should develop their own virtual assistants.
+CEO Tim Tuttle argues that companies should develop their own virtual assistants.

 Microsoft and Amazon both have API/developer strategies to expand their reach and ecosystems.
 However, MindMeld CEO Tim Tuttle argues that while this may be the path of least resistance, it’s worth it to build your own virtual assistant.

 MindMeld describes itself as “a platform that makes it possible for companies to create intelligent conversational interfaces for any app or device.”
 The company has now released what it’s calling “The Conversational AI Playbook.”
 Tuttle describes it as a best practices manual for virtual assistants and a first step in defining development standards.

 Tuttle explains his team has, over the past few years, “reverse engineered the best approaches” behind conversational UIs: voice assistants and chat bots.
 He argues that Siri, Alexa and Cortana are all essentially using the same underlying technology and methodologies, laid out in the guide.